If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Issue 33 (August 1996)

 June 1996.
-The game engine has been further enhanced, and it's said to now be possible to have caves and other structures extending out of the ocean to be only part submerged.
+The game engine has been further enhanced, and it's said to now be possible to have caves and other structures extending out of the ocean to be only partially submerged.
 Lighting is also said to be revamped once again.

 An interesting mechanic is described where if a level is overrun by the fungus, it gets "vaporised" to stop the spread of the spores.
 Possibly a kind of time limit for the player?